kurron/jvm-development-environment/README.md

 All the components of the environment live in repositories on the internet so there is nothing to build.

 #Installation
 Type `vagrant up` and go get a cup of coffee.
-The construction of the box greatly depends on your internet speeds.
+The construction time of the box greatly depends on your internet speeds.

 #Tips and Tricks